 It is because of that triumphalism that there’s a sense of surprise that Russia is now ‘back’ and therefore needs dealing with?

-“Surprise and also indignation,” says White.
+“Surprise and also indignation,” says Wight.
 “How dare you recover.
 How dare you think you’re on the same level as we are.
 And where it’s led to is a mentality of Russia must be destroyed.
 It’s Rome vs Carthage.

 “The very fact that Russia exists for these people, these neocons and liberal interventionists, is a dagger pointed at the heart of the US.